IndeemaSoftware/QPredix/README.md

 ## Minimum requirements
 Qt 5.8

-### Installing
+### Installing with qpm
 Just use qpm (https://www.qpm.io/) to install QPredix in your project.
-Run qpm install com.indeema.QPredix . in *.pro file include(vendor/com/indeema/QPredix/QPredix.pri)
+Run qpm install com.indeema.QPredix . in *.pro file include(vendor/Vendor.pri)

 ### How to start
 A simple example you can find in [QPredixSamples folder](https://github.com/IndeemaSoftware/QPredixSample).

-Copy QPredix folder to your project and add
+Or copy QPredix folder to your project and add

   include(...QPredix.pri)